Hope & Help Together motivated by greater sense of urgency to support immigrants

 “The amount of time that (World Relief) was given to support a family was short and inadequate, and there was a pretty big gap between the kinds of support that these families need to thrive in the Valley and what was available,” says Haskell.
 “That group of (Trinity Lutheran) volunteers and Pastor Brian Bankert connected with leaders across all sectors – and specifically newcomer leaders – people who have lived experience and professional expertise in supporting this population.”

-Trinity Lutheran brought together educators, healthcare providers, employers and faith community leaders and thus began the first listening sessions.
+In December of 2022, Trinity Lutheran brought together educators, healthcare providers, employers and faith community leaders and thus began the first listening sessions.
 Over 500 people showed up.

 “They were asking, ‘what do all these people see as opportunities and gaps in the services and supports that exist, and what might we be able to do about it?’”
 Haskell says.
 “And so it was out of those listening sessions our group Hope and Help Together really came to be, and that initial strategy of bringing together all of the people who have diverse kinds of experiences through the common goal of increasing the support and services for newcomers.